AndreaTorti-01/AndreaTorti-01/README.md

 ---

 **Do you like trading?
 Here's a little trading game for you!
 Done over a weekend, needs some polish.
-At least it works!**
+At least it works (sometimes)**

 <img src="game.png" width="600" />